anngroong/podcasts/content/episode/300-benyamin-poghosyan-shahramanyan-annuls-artsakh-dissolution-armenia-azerbaijan-negotiations-pashinyan-saint-petersburgh.md

 __HAPPY NEW YEAR EVERYONE__, we hope that 2024 is a better year for Armenians around the world than 2023 was, and we look forward to continuing our podcasts and our stimulating interactions with you, our listeners around the world.

+# Wrap-up

-We hope you found our [Week in Review](/series/wir) helpful.
-We invite your feedback and your suggestions, you can find us on most social media and podcast platforms.
-Thanks to Laura Osborn for the music on our podcasts.
+That's our [Week in Review](https://podcasts.groong.org/), we hope you found it helpful.
+We invite your feedback and your suggestions, you can [find us](https://linktr.ee/groong) on most social media and podcast platforms.
+Thanks to __Laura Osborn__ for the music on our podcasts.